Side hustle ideas: there are so many of them.

-Deciding to side hustle is one thing, and choosing the right side hustle is another challenge.
+Deciding to side hustle is one thing; choosing the right side hustle is another challenge.

 A decade ago, choosing a side hustle meant looking at maybe 10 or 20 options available at that time.
-But now, with the boom of side hustles, you have a vast choice which makes it all the more tougher.
-This is where you need to focus on a lot because it will matter a lot.
+But now, with the boom of side hustles, you have a vast choice, which makes it tougher to find the right one.
+You need to focus on choosing the right one for you because it will matter a lot.

-Before we explore all the diverse side hustle ideas, there are some things which you need to keep in mind when choosing your side hustle which I have listed below.
+Before we explore all the diverse side hustle ideas, there are some things you need to keep in mind when choosing your side hustle, which I have listed below.

-Just go through these tips before you zero down on the right choice in your side hustle ideas.
+Just go through these tips before you zero in on the right choice from your side hustle ideas.

-Sometimes some side hustles go up in no time, and sometimes it could take ages for you to find your hustle.
-Having the patience to build your hustle and strategically grow it, can make a big difference to your end goal.
+Sometimes a side hustle can be successful in no time, and sometimes it could take ages for you to find your hustle.
+Having the patience to build your hustle and strategically grow it can make a big difference to your end goal.

-Comparing yourself with others is something that will hinder your growth and does not work in the long run.
+Comparing yourself with others is something that will hinder your growth, and it does not work in the long run.
 For example, side hustles like ridesharing and tutoring can give you instant income.
-But more substantial hustles like freelance writing, blogging, flipping, e-commerce business take time to grow.
+But more substantial hustles like freelance writing, blogging, flipping, and e-commerce businesses take time to grow.

 Having the right mindset is the most important thing when choosing a side hustle.

 Nobody said hustling is easy.
 If you love what you do, it is undoubtedly fun no matter how many hours you work on it.
-Whether you hustle along with a full-time job or do multi-side hustles, be prepared to face some real hurdles when you start.
+Whether you hustle alongside a full-time job or do multiple side hustles, be prepared to face some real hurdles when you start.

 Unless you are already an expert in the hustle you are choosing, everyone has some hiccups when they start something new.
 Challenges are what show us what we are, so be ready to face these struggles in your side gig journey.

-Having a clear goal of what you want to achieve gives you a clear picture of the kind of hustle you wish to choose.
+Having a clear goal of what you want to achieve gives you a good picture of the kind of hustle you should choose.
 Are you looking for a hustle just to supplement your income or is it more than that?

-But if your goal is to make more than extra cash and you want to see some serious money from your hustle, then you need to consider extremely profitable hustles like Amazon FBA, Flipping, Virtual Assisting.
+But if your goal is to make more than extra cash and you want to see some serious money from your hustle, then you need to consider extremely profitable hustles like Amazon FBA, flipping, and virtual assisting.

 Always think of the income potential of the side hustle before getting into it.
 You cannot expect a full-time income from an extra cash side gig.

-Some side hustles are for the long run.
-They eventually grow into a thriving business, and you might make it as your full-time income.
-You cannot take up a side hustle which is not going to last for long and expect it to become a long term business for you.
+Some side hustles are for the long haul.
+They eventually grow into a thriving business, and you might make it your full-time income.
+You cannot take up a side hustle that is not going to last for long and expect it to become a long-term business for you.

-So, researching about your side hustle is a must before you jump in.
-I did loads of research and learning on blogging before I started my blog, and eventually, it is earning a full-time income for me now.
+So researching about your side hustle is a must before you jump in.
+I did loads of research and learning on blogging before I started my blog, and finally, it is earning a full-time income for me now.
 You should always take some time to test out your unique idea.
-In fact, this is how many of the start-up businesses have become successful.
+In fact, this is how many start-up businesses have become successful.

-Everyone needs to learn or figure out what skills they already have to find out which side hustles they can do.
+Everyone needs to learn new skills or figure out what skills they already have to find out which side hustles they can do.
 Side hustling is not easy; it takes a lot to manage a side hustle along with a job and family.
-If you don’t work on the skills before you start your side hustle, you might be making a wrong choice.
+If you don’t work on the skills before you start your side hustle, you might be making the wrong choice.

-If you feel the need to update your skills, then look at different resources and courses out there which can help you to get started.
+If you feel the need to update your skills, then look at different resources and courses out there that can help you to get started.

-Figuring out how much time you can spend on your hustle is something which will eventually decide what you will do.
-You cannot take up Freelance Writing if you cannot give at least 3 hours a day.
+Figuring out how much time you can spend on your hustle is something that will eventually decide what you will do.
+You cannot take up freelance writing if you cannot give at least three hours a day.

-There are some very flexible side hustles which don’t take up much of your time and also gel with your main jobs.
-You can be a Lyft or an Uber driver or an online English tutor for VIPKID because these jobs give you that flexibility.
+There are some very flexible side hustles that don’t take up much of your time and also gel with your main jobs.
+You can be a Lyft or an Uber driver or an online English tutor for VIPKid because these jobs give you that flexibility.

 Assess your availability very frankly before you start choosing your side hustle.
 Side hustling does not mean that you work 24/7.

-This is something which is absolutely important to start a side hustle.
-You have to consider whether your side hustles need an initial investment or not.
+This is something that is absolutely important to think about when starting a side hustle.
+You have to consider whether your side hustles needs an initial investment or not.

 All side hustles are not equal.
-For some, you might need not put in any extra investment, but some hustles have a learning curve where you need to invest and learn to earn.
+For some, you might to need not put in any extra investment, but other hustles have a learning curve where you need to invest and learn to earn.

-Starting a side hustle means less time with family, a lot of juggling, less time with yourself.
-You need to prioritize things before you take any hustle and if there is a need to focus more on the family or your full-time job, your side hustle has to fit that requirement.
+Starting a side hustle means less time with family, a lot of juggling, and less time for yourself.
+You need to prioritize things before you start any hustle, and if there is a need to focus more on the family or your full-time job, your side hustle has to fit that requirement.

-A lot of changes will come when you take up a second job or a side hustle, and you need to be prepared for these changes.
-Nevertheless, you can keep your lifestyle the same, if you choose a side hustle that lets you accommodate your lifestyle.
+A lot of changes will need to be made when you take up a second job or a side hustle, and you need to be prepared for these changes.
+Nevertheless, you can keep your lifestyle the same if you choose a side hustle that lets you accommodate your lifestyle.

-Sometimes we take side hustles which are an extension of the type of work we do in our full-time jobs.
-This could be a great way to grow and learn more about the subject and grow in your main career.
+Sometimes we take side hustles that are an extension of the type of work we do in our full-time jobs.
+This could be a great way to learn more about the subject and grow in your main career.

-If your goal is to advance your full-time job, then you need to choose a side hustle which perfectly complements that.
-For example, you might work as a Graphic designer in your full-time job.
-You can take up freelance graphic designing gig and start a business on your own.
-It can also mean, you learn more new skills and go to a higher position in your full-time job.
+If your goal is to advance your full-time job, then you need to choose a side hustle that perfectly complements that.
+For example, you might work as a graphic designer in your full-time job.
+You can take up a freelance graphic designing gig and start a business on your own.
+It can also mean that you learn more new skills and reach a higher position in your full-time job.